Lots of info here

 Noone can give a cast-iron guarantee anywhere in the world, at any time, that you will get the perfect swell at the time of your vist, but here on the Bukit Penisula, it is very rarely flat.
 The biggest waves are to be found in May to October, but don’t rule out the shoulder months.
 Even December, January and February have great waves on the east side as the wind shifts off shore there.

-There are 160 countries that do not require a visa to enter Bali/Indonesia.
+As Bali reopens, there is currently a requirement for a $50 USD visa.
+At the time of writing (Feb 2022) we expect the free tourist visa on arrival (VOA) to be reinstated soon.
+When the VOA is back, there are 160 countries that do not require a visa to enter Bali/Indonesia.
 You can check if the passport you are traveling on requires a visa using this link: Indonesian Embassy

 No, but your mum might be able to.
 DPS (Denpasar/Ngurah Rai airport) is the airport to fly into.
 We are between 35 and 60 minutes from the airport, depending on traffic.